Real-Time Communication Without Plugins

 The UDP Protocol Enabled in the Browser

-WebRTC primarily uses the UDP protocol, which is a lot faster than TCP because it doesn’t worry about order or error correction.
-UDP is used in cases when only the latest piece of data has importance and there is no need to wait for other data in order to be received correctly.
-VoIP and multiplayer games are a very good example for applications that use the UDP protocol.
-WebRTC enables for the very first time the UDP protocol to be available in the browser without additional plugins, and because of this a lot of developers are excited to get their hands on it.
+WebRTC primarily uses the UDP protocol, which is a lot faster than TCP because it doesn’t deal with packet order or error correction.
+UDP is used in cases when only the latest piece of data is the most important and there is no need to wait for previous data.
+VoIP and multiplayer games are a very good example of applications that benefot from these characteristics of the UDP protocol.
+WebRTC makes UDP available in the browser without additional plugins.

 What is the potential for WebRTC use?

-WebRTC is primarily known for being a video – audio call peer-to-peer technology between browsers, similar to Skype.
-But WebRTC can do more than that.
+WebRTC is primarily known for being a peer-to-peer, audio & video calling technology between browsers, similar to Skype, but WebRTC can do much more than that.

 - Collaborative activities